gilch/hissp/docs/tutorial.rst

    ('lambda', ('name',), ('print', ('quote', 'Hello'), 'name'))

 We see that there are *no symbol objects* at the Hissp level.
-Notice that the Lissp symbols are read in as `str`\ s
+The Lissp symbols are read in as strings.

-Symbols only exist as *reader syntax* in Lissp, where they represent the subset of Hissp `str`\ s that can act as identifiers.
+In other Lisps, symbols are a data type in their own right, but symbols only exist as a *reader syntax* in Lissp, where they represent the subset of Hissp-level strings that can act as identifiers.

-These symbols in Lissp become `str`\ s in Hissp which become identifiers in Python, unless they're quoted, like ``('quote', 'Hello')``, in which case they become string literals in Python.
+These symbols in Lissp become strings in Hissp which become identifiers in Python, unless they're quoted, like ``('quote', 'Hello')``, in which case they become string literals in Python.